openebs-archive/openebs-docs/docs/troubleshooting.md

-<h3><a class="anchor" aria-hidden="true" id="reboot-cluster-nodes"></a>Nodes in the cluster reboots frequently almost everyday </h3>
+<h3><a class="anchor" aria-hidden="true" id="reboot-cluster-nodes"></a>Nodes in the cluster reboots frequently almost everyday in openSUSE CaaS</h3>

-Setup the cluster using RKE in MicroOS using CNI Plugin Cilium.
+Setup the cluster using RKE with openSUSE CaaS MicroOS using CNI Plugin Cilium.
 Install OpenEBS, create a PVC and allocate to a fio job/ busybox.
 Run FIO test on the same.
 Observed nodes in the cluster getting restarted on a schedule basis.

 **Troubleshooting**